 In some County Registration Offices in Ireland, marriage records/registers can be viewed by the public by appointment (and payment of a fee) only.
 Waiting lists may be up to a year long.

 Northern Irish marriage records (copy certificates) up to 50 years old can be view online (see Related Pages box above)

 Irish marriage records: certificates

-It is the marriage certificate of my gt gt grandparents George Nichols and Sophia Doolittle, from 1862 ie two years before ALL Irish marriages had to be registered.
+This is the marriage certificate of my gt gt grandparents George Nichols and Sophia Doolittle, from 1862 ie two years before ALL Irish marriages had to be registered.

 It's full of wonderfully rich detail.
 It tells me the groom's profession, the names and occupation of both fathers, the residences of bride and groom in Wicklow Town, and the names of two witnesses (who often, as in this case, are relations)